laurentsimon/slsa-go/SPECIFICATIONS.md

 Authenticity and integrity come from the digital signature on the provenance that was created using a private key accessible only to the service generating the provenance.
 The ephemeral key is generated and stored inside the isolated builder VM.

-Moreover, the provenance is non-falsifiable.
+Moreover, the provenance is non-forgeable.
 We first verify builder identity: by verifying the signing certificate against the Fulcio root CA, we can trust the certificate contents were populated correctly according to the OIDC token Fulcio received.
 The subject URI identifies the `job_workflow_ref` inside the provisioned OIDC token; this is used to identify that the trusted builder (the reusable workflow) attests to the provenance.

 Because the signing key in the certificate and the OIDC token are only accessible inside this workflow, we have high confidence that the provenance was generated inside the service and that no other process could have impersonated the trusted builder.
 The ephemeral signing key is generated inside the workflow and does not get written to logs or leave the process.
 Moreover, even if the signing key was compromised, any signatures generated after the lifetime of the certificate (10 min) would be invalid, unless the attacker could retrieve a valid GitHub provisioned OIDC token for the trusted builder.
 Thus, the signing key is protected by the TTL of the certificate and its ephemerality.
 Further improvements on the scope of the signing certificate are discussed [here](https://github.com/sigstore/fulcio/issues/475).